 SAMPLES of Provision – by Faith – trusting God for miracles

-Use new CBLT budgets as sample.
+Use new New Life for Churches budgets as sample.

-Xabarovsk – 40% of budget is allocated for education; 20% is for CBLT training.
+Xabarovsk – 40% of budget is allocated for education; 20% is for Leadership Mentoring.

 In Liepetsk – a farmer donated a whole truckload of potatoes.

-In Altaisky Krai – a Jewish farmer donates all the flower that is needed
+In Altaisky Krai – a Jewish farmer donates all the flower that is needed for an orphanage

-In altaisky Krai – CBLT people are specially blessed because of extra giving.
+In altaisky Krai – New Life people were specially blessed because of extra giving.

-This is so obvious that others are also requesting to give – ask Vasily Kopotyn.ed
+These blessings were so obvious that others are also requesting to give – info from Vasily Kopotyn.

+3. Part-time work

+P.S.
+Pavel Svetlov from Amursk worked 1½ hour weekly as trumpet player in the army and receives a half month’s salary.

+One missionary in Krasnoyarsk worked as security officer in a retirement store.
+All he had to do was open and close the metal door daily.
+The windows were secured already.
+He lived next door, received a full salary and special vacation privileges at southern resorts.
+There was only one believer in that whole area, a lady and she was in charge of this retirement place and thus his boss.